 For more information on adding sealant and fitting a tubeless tyre please watch our How to Fit a Tubeless tyre video.

 What if my tyre loses air pressure?

-There are couple of reasons for unexplained pressure loss in tubeless tyres.
+There are a couple of reasons for unexplained pressure loss in tubeless tyres.
 The first has already been addressed and that is simply that the latex sealant has dried up.
 The simple solution is to top up the tyre with sealant and this should then seal the air leaks.